trinhlehainam/Isekaijitaku/Docker/manifests/proxy/cloudflare-tunnel/manual/README.md

 ### Important Notes for Traefik Configuration

 1. Traefik Setup:
-   - Traefik handles SSL termination internally
+   - Traefik handles SSL/TLS with Cloudflare certificates
+   - Use HTTPS (port 443) when connecting from Cloudflare tunnel
    - Configure Traefik to use Cloudflare certificates or Let's Encrypt
-   - Use HTTP (not HTTPS) in cloudflared config when connecting to Traefik
+   - Set `noTLSVerify: true` when using self-signed certificates

 2. Container Name vs IP:
    - Use container names (e.g., `traefik`) instead of IP addresses